antononcube/RakuForPrediction-book/Articles/Fast-and-simple-DSL-classifier-work.md

 ```

 Here we filter the word tallies to be only with words that are:
-- Have frequency 10 or higher
+- Have frequency ten or higher
+- Have at least two characters
 - Dictionary words
 - Not English stop words (using the function `stopwords-iso` from ["Lingua::StopwordsISO"](https://raku.land/cpan:ANTONOV/Lingua::StopwordsISO), [AAp6])